jslhcl/MyTools/README.md

 # MyTools

-My Interesting and Useful Tools
+# My Interesting and Useful Tools

+## FindPostsInDouban.py

+find all the posts of someone in a specific group